 If you intend to print out or customize reports in Quickbooks Online for a number of different clients, you want your reports to be easy to understand.

 Furthermore, if you intend to show these reports to all the important people in your business, like customers or investors, you also want them to look professional.
-Unfortunately, unless you are a trained accountant, learning the customization page can seem hard to understand.
+Unfortunately, unless you are a trained accountant, learning how to customize reports in Quickbooks Online can seem hard to understand.

-Customization is actually pretty easy.
-From your dashboard, go to “Edit,” “Preferences,” and finally click the “Reports & Graphs” icon from the list in the navigation bar.
-This will give you a list of customization options where customization is as simple as knowing what each option does.
+Creating customize reports in Quickbooks Online is actually pretty easy.
+From your dashboard, go to Edit < Preferences < Reports & Graphs.
+This will give you a list of customization options where creating a custom report is as simple as knowing what each option does.